AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Introduction

-In this work, we make explicit and analyze the interplay of human reliance behavior on AI recommendations and decision-making accuracy, and we highlight the importance of assessing and reporting \textit{both} in empirical studies on AI-assisted decision-making.
-To this end, we develop a framework that disentangles reliance \textit{quantity} and \textit{quality}, and lets us understand how both---individually and in conjunction---affect decision-making accuracy.
-We also visualize these interdependencies geometrically, which aims at making them easier to grasp.
-The visual framework is ultimately intended to serve researchers for interpreting empirical findings, including the effects of interventions, in AI-assisted decision-making.
-It may also be used by practitioners to reflect on their reliance behavior when interacting with AI-assisted decision-making systems.
+In this work, we conceptually study the interplay of AI reliance and decision quality, and we highlight the importance of disentangling them in studies on AI-assisted decision-making.\footnote{This article extends the HHAI2023 conference paper by the authors~\shortcite{schoeffer2023interdependence}.
+It includes additional empirical analyses, a software implementation, and relevant extensions of our framework.} We propose a framework that differentiates between reliance \textit{quantity} and \textit{quality}, enabling us to examine how each---both independently and in combination---affects decision quality metrics, particularly \textit{accuracy}.
+Additionally, we characterize the conditions under which human-AI complementarity occurs, where human involvement improves decision quality compared to scenarios where the AI system operates autonomously.
+Our framework is crafted to assist researchers and system designers in interpreting empirical findings, particularly the effects of interventions in AI-assisted decision-making.
+To support this, we also offer an open-source tool built on our framework, which is available at \url{https://github.com/jhnnsjkbk/accuracy-reliance}.